-At Texas State Optical Atascocita, we know that the total health of your eyes has a powerful impact on your vision quality.
+At Texas State Optical, we know that the total health of your eyes has a powerful impact on your vision quality.
 In addition to checking visual acuity, we will take the time to evaluate your ocular health with regular comprehensive exams.
-Our optometrist, Dr. Aaron Reneau, will inspect your eyes for any signs of disease and assess their ability to function together.
+Our Atascocita optometrist, will inspect your eyes for any signs of disease and assess their ability to function together.
 Your eyes are also a clear indicator of your physical well-being, and we will pay close attention to what your eyes tell us about your overall health condition.

 - First pediatric eye exam: At 6 months of age